 Desi Reuben-Sealey, Senior UX/UI Manager - Debenhams

-Speaker: Justyn Trenner, Corporate Development Director - QA Media
+Speaker: Shane Hill, Research Director - QA Media

 E-commerce firms typically contract a range of external technology service providers to support their software quality assurance, from consultants and systems integrators to process managers and specialist automation providers.
 But how can they ensure that they are obtaining value for what they spend?
 Based on our original research and methodology, this session will explore the QA Vector approach to measuring vendor impact.
-This session could change your procurement process!
+This session could be the start of a major change in your procurement process!

 Speaker: Dileep Marway, Head of QA - The Economist

 The Economist is a world-famous media brand that has created a QA Community of Practice which places IT culture and behaviour at the heart of its software engineering.
 Dileep will outline how, by incorporating engineering into its QA practice, his team has been able to shift testing left and create what he describes as 'true QA Engineers'.

 Speaker: Maryann Lockley, Head of QA - Camelot

 Camelot is one of the world's largest lottery and games platforms and so its website transaction and traffic volumes are also high.
 This year Maryann lead her engineering team through a complete website re-design and she will disucss in this session how she chose the right tools and processes for QA and testing, including the right balance of automated and manual testing.
 Touching also on accessibility, load and performance testing, Maryann will take us through the ups and downs of creating a high performing website, designed for optimum UX, in a tightly regulated marketplace.

 Joel Peddie, Senior Software Engineer - Waitrose

 Dan Paris, Product Engineer - Waitrose